rzaldana/blender-project/README.md

 Hello,

-This repository keeps track of my experiments with Python's API.
+This repository keeps track of my experiments with Blender's Python API.

 I'm particularly interested in generating meshes that look interesting.